polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/substrate-front-end/part-4-use-external-accounts.md

 To keep things simple, we will not display anything other than a loader to our users while authorization is requested.
 This is a blocking experience that should not be reproduced in a real DApp.
 Rather, show something useful to your users and patiently wait for them to accept the extension request.

 We will introduce a new state variable `accountLoaded` to remove the loader as soon as our users have granted us access.
 Bear in mind that we still want to let our users access the application even if they have no extension, of if they don't grant us access.
-We would simply show them the test keyring, and nothing else.
+We would simply show them the test accounts, and nothing else.

 ```js
 // Toward the top of Apps.js